YourproductSmarter/KISSLoRa-demo/README.md

 ## Prerequisites

+### Download this repository

+Download the contents of this repository to your computer by clicking [here](archive/master.zip) or by going to **Clone or download->Download ZIP**.
+On your computer unzip the downloaded file by following the correct procedure for your operating system.

 ### Arduino IDE

 Download the latest version of the Arduino IDE from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software).

 > If your Arduino IDE's interface language is not English, you can change it using the following steps:
 > Dutch: **Bestand->Voorkeuren->Taal voor editor->Engels(Engels)**, hierna Arduino IDE opnieuw opstarten.

+Go to **File->Preferences** on the Settings tab, next to **Show verbose output during:**, make sure the checkbox next to **upload** is selected.

 ### SparkFun AVR boards